CodeTools-io/blueprints-cli/README.md

 **3) Use the blueprint**

-Go to desired project folder and run `bp generate ExampleBlueprint MyInstance`
+Go to the desired folder and run `bp generate ExampleBlueprint MyInstance`

 ## Commands